About Donkey Milk:

 Retinol is derived from Vitamin A, which is known for its ability to encourage skin cell turnover and make it look younger.
 Vitamin A does not cause irritation on the skin and as donkey milk is said to contain a high amount of antioxidants, skin cell renewal can be said to be one of the main functions of the milk.

 It further contains Vitamin D, which is known as one of the most important vitamins for the skin, and along with its anti-inflammatory properties, it is also helpful in delaying skin aging.
 There are various studies that even suggest that it can help in assisting in inflammatory diseases like eczema, acne, and even rosacea.
 A few of the other vitamins that it contains is Vitamin C, which can benefit all skin types, as said by dermatologists and experts.
 Experts say that donkey milk has 60 times more Vitamin C than cow’s milk.
 This helps in improving the collagen production in the skin and even helps in fighting free radicals and maintains an even skin tone.

 Did you know?
 Cleopatra swore by donkey milk for her flawless beauty and made it an essential part of her beauty regime.

-It even helps in rejuvenating the skin and keeps its hydrated, alleviates redness, and prevents irritated skin.
+It even helps in rejuvenating the skin and keeps it hydrated, alleviates redness, and prevents irritated skin.
 It helps manage your skin problems and tightens your dull, saggy skin.

-It is loaded with significant vitamins, minerals and proteins.
-With being lower in fat, and having a higher amount of Vitamin D, it can help in boosting immunity.
+It is loaded with significant vitamins, minerals, and proteins.
+Being lower in fat, and having a higher amount of Vitamin D, it can help in boosting immunity.
 It has lower amounts of casein and high amounts of whey proteins that have antimicrobial properties that can help in reducing the growth of bacteria and viruses.
 It even contains lactose, which can help the body to absorb a higher amount of calcium that keeps the bones strong and healthy.